 The challenge with AI and machine learning is that it is abstract in nature, difficult for most people to understand, and therefore harder to draw ethical lines around.
 “Big data” and other high-volume data processing and inference generation can create models of people’s lives and insights into their habits that are ethically challenging.
 Artificial intelligence, however, goes further; it can consider data and patterns and create new knowledge whose application may have far-ranging consequences on business, government and individual lives.

 Personal Data Rights: An International Issue

-In both AI and non-AI sectors, Gartner identifies a practical issue that will drive digital ethics policies and practices as well as data privacy concerns: the consequences companies and governments will face if they inadequately address these issues.
-Governments have been increasing their transparency demands on business, requiring in legislation such as Europe’s GDPR that individual data rights be respected.
+In both AI and non-AI sectors, Gartner identifies a practical issue that will drive digital ethics policies and practices as well as data protection and privacy concerns: the consequences companies and governments will face if they inadequately address these issues.
+Governments have been increasing their transparency demands on business, requiring in legislation such as Europe’s GDPR (General Data Protection Regulation) that individual data rights be respected.

 The costs to individuals and organizations of information disclosure can produce severe financial consequences for the companies that hosted the data to compensate them for their loss.
-Regulatory penalties can add heavy financial burdens on top of this, and the damage to a company’s reputation for failing to keep data secure can put it out of business.
+Regulatory penalties can add heavy financial burdens on top of this, and the damage to a company’s reputation for failed data security can put it out of business.

 Some companies have been trading in the data they gather about individuals and companies without their clear knowledge, which is a fairly new concern going beyond inadvertent disclosure.
 In some cases, the data involves information about their habits, preferences and other personal data from the marketing realm, while other times this “marketing data” crosses over into highly protected realms such as financial and health information.